 If it's not there already, apple cider vinegar deserves a home in your kitchen cupboard.
-It's rich in vitamins E, A, P, magnesium, iron, and calcium — the laundry list goes on and on.
+It's rich in vitamins E, A, and P, magnesium, iron, calcium — the list goes on and on.
 If the vitamins and minerals alone are not enough reason to have you hooked, here are five reasons you should always have apple cider vinegar on hand.

 Support weight loss: If you're looking to shed a few pounds, it's time to start using apple cider vinegar.
-Studies have shown that vinegar may help keep you from feeling hungry by slowing stomach emptying ; it also lowers the glycemic index of high-carb foods like pasta, meaning it can help you feel fuller, longer by slowing the release of glucose into your bloodstream.
+Studies have shown that vinegar may help keep you from feeling hungry by slowing stomach emptying ; it also lowers the glycemic index of high-carb foods like pasta, meaning it can help you feel fuller longer by slowing the release of glucose into your bloodstream.

 Improve digestion: The pectin in apple cider vinegar has been known to move things along when bellies get backed up.
 Up your fiber intake with a green salad with plenty of roughage topped off with this honey apple cider vinaigrette to improve your digestion situation.